black220sun/SIGNAL-Translator/README.md

 ```

 ## Code optimizations
-Class `Optimizer` used for syntax tree rewrite and code optimizations.
+Class `Optimizer` is used for syntax tree rewrite and code optimizations.
 It contains set of used optimizations.
 Currently supported optimizations:
 - `OptimizeEmpty` - removes all `;` statements.
 Should preceed all `OptimizeEmpty*` optimizations.
 - `OptimizeEmptyWhile` - removes all `WHILE <conditional-expression> DO ENDWHILE;` statements.